pinterest/typespec/packages/graphql/letter-to-santa/optionality.md

 The behavior of the `@required` decorator mirrors that of the `@visibility` decorator.
 Specifically:

-If contextual requiredness has already been set explicitly on a property, the `@required` decorator sets requiredness only its own context modifiers (it does not affect currently-active modifiers)
+If contextual requiredness has already been set explicitly on a property, the `@required` decorator sets requiredness only on its own context modifiers (it does not affect currently-active modifiers)
 For example:

 ```typespec